thillRobot/carla_simulator/docs/ros_bridge.md

 I have successfully tested this in Ubuntu18.04 using both intallation methods shown here. `ros-noetic` is not supported yet.
 You can copmile from source in ubuntu20.04 there is a python version error when you try the launch files.
 ALso, `apt` cannot find the the package `carla-ros-bridge`.
 This somewhat confirms that it isnot yet supported in `focal fossa`

 This the main reason I am holding onto `Ubuntu18.04`.

+Note the ros bridge requires the python egg file for carla to match the version of ros.
+So, if you are running ros melodic you will need to use python 2.7 egg file instead of the 3.6 one.
+This seems like something that we should be outgrowing now.